U.S. mortgage applications fall in latest week-MBA

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-NEW YORK, July 15 Applications for U.S. home mortgages fell last week as purchase applications dropped, an industry group said on Wednesday.
+NEW YORK May 6 Applications for U.S. home mortgages fell last week as interest rates jumped, an industry group said on Wednesday.

-The MBA's seasonally adjusted index of refinancing applications rose 3.7 percent, while the gauge of loan requests for home purchases, a leading indicator of home sales, fell 7.5 percent.
+The MBA's seasonally adjusted index of refinancing applications fell 8.3 percent to its lowest level since January, while the gauge of loan requests for home purchases, a leading indicator of home sales, rose 0.8 percent to its highest level since June 2013.

-The refinance share of total mortgage activity rose to 50.8 percent of applications from 48.0 percent the week before.
+The refinance share of total mortgage activity fell to 53 percent of applications from 55 percent the week before.

-Fixed 30-year mortgage rates averaged 4.23 percent in the week, unchanged from the previous week.
+Fixed 30-year mortgage rates averaged 3.93 percent in the week, up 8 basis points from 3.85 percent the previous week.

 The survey covers over 75 percent of U.S. retail residential mortgage applications, according to MBA.
 (Reporting by Caroline Valetkevitch; Editing by Diane Craft)